robwithhair/statement/README.md

 Usage of this tool is free to all except banks, where a licence fee is negotiable on request.
 Pull request welcome.

+## Installation
 Statement requires the command line utility pdftotext to be installed.
 It is built and installed using Haskell Stack.
 See Haskell Stack documentation for installation steps.

+## Usage
+Usage is simple.  run `statement-exe *.pdf` to print all pdf files in the current directory to standard output for testing.
+To save to a file run `statement-exe *.pdf > test.csv`